How to Negotiate Salary Over the Phone

 Teal’s AI Resume Builder compares the skills in a job description to the skills in your resume to give you a match score.

-We also suggest making your career history, job skills, and select achievements stand out to hiring managers.
+We also suggest making your career history, job skills, and select bullets stand out to hiring managers.

 The job of your resume is to get you in the door.
 Optimizing it will help you land interviews for the next opportunities that excite you.
-Teal's free AI Resume Builder can help you keep your Work History up to date and help you write metric-driven achievements using our Achievement Assistant tool.
+Teal's free AI Resume Builder can help you keep your Work History up to date and help you write metric-driven bullet points using our Assistant tool.

 Teal’s Free AI Resume Builder helps you write metric driven achievements.